 Smart Cambridge aims to ensure that Greater Cambridge is a ‘smart city’ by providing the infrastructure needed to collect and analyse data that can be used to develop innovative solutions to some of the city’s challenges.

-Smart Cambridge is working with the University of Cambridge to develop a leading digital platform that will support myriad smart solutions.
+Smart Cambridge has worked with the University of Cambridge to develop a leading digital platform that supports a myriad of smart solutions.

-Launched in March 2017, the Intelligent City Platform (iCP) is collating and processing real-time data from an array of sensors around the city that can be used in a host of applications.
+Launched in March 2017, the Intelligent City Platform (iCP) collates and processes real-time data from an array of sensors around the city that can be used in a host of applications.

 The first phase of the platform involved setting up a data network to support ‘Internet of Things’ technology – allowing products to ‘talk’ to each other – and a data hub to collate and process the data.

 The city-wide sensor network is gathering data from existing systems such as traffic lights, bus movements, and car parks, together with new traffic monitoring cameras and air quality sensors.
 These can be used to monitor a range of measures including air quality, traffic, cycle and pedestrian movements.